MauricioBarriosB/docs-hub/README.md

   transparently performs a single refresh-token retry on a `401`, then replays the request.
 - Auth state lives in a React context; tokens are kept in a small token store and mirrored to `localStorage` so a refresh survives reloads.
+- **Document detail page** (`/documents/:id`) — a dedicated view with the full metadata and a download button. **Login is required** to open it; anonymous users are redirected to the login page and returned to the document after signing in.

 ### Registered-user features
 - **Upload** (`multipart/form-data`): title, description, one or more categories, and a file.